Sleep Disorder Overview

 Narcolepsy has no known cure, although medications and lifestyle changes have been found to reduce the symptoms of this disorder.
 Some medications your Wellstar sleep specialist may consider include:

 - Stimulants: Drugs designed to stimulate the central nervous system are the primary treatment to help people with narcolepsy stay awake during the day.
 Armodafinil (Nuvigil®) and Modafinil (Provigil®) tend to be the most common prescriptions because they are not addictive, and are not actually stimulants.
 These drugs activate the “wake” centers of the brain.
 Unlike the traditional stimulants, these agents produce fewer highs and lows.
-But more severe cases of narcolepsy often require true stimulants, such as methylphenidate (Concerta® and Ritalin®) and some amphetamine mixtures, like Adderall.
+Solriamfetol (Sunosi) is a newer wake promoting agent that may be more effective than modafinil.
+More severe cases of narcolepsy often require true stimulants, such as methylphenidate (Concerta® and Ritalin®) and some amphetamine mixtures, like Adderall.
 These may be more effective, but they tend to have more side effects, such as nervousness and heart palpitations, and can be addictive.

 - Selective serotonin or norepinephrine reuptake inhibitors (SSRIs, SNRIs): These medications suppress REM sleep to help alleviate the symptoms of muscle tone loss (cataplexy), hallucinations and sleep paralysis.
 They include atomoxetine (Strattera®), fluoxetine (Prozac® and Sarafem®) and venlafaxine (Effexor®).

-- Tricyclic antidepressants: These older antidepressants, such as protriptyline (Vivactil®) and imipramine (Tofranil®) help with muscle tone loss (cataplexy) but have side effects such as dry mouth and constipation.
+- Tricyclic antidepressants (TCAs): These older antidepressants, such as protriptyline (Vivactil®) and imipramine (Tofranil®) help with muscle tone loss (cataplexy) but have side effects such as dry mouth and constipation.

-- Sodium oxybate (Xyrem®): Prescribed for severe cataplexy, sodium oxybate improves and stabilizes nighttime sleep, thus reducing daytime drowsiness.
-Although effective, this medication can have serious side effects such as nausea, bed-wetting and sleepwalking, and in excessive doses can lead to breathing difficulties, coma and death.
+- Sodium oxybate (Xyrem®): Prescribed for cataplexy, sodium oxybate improves and stabilizes nighttime sleep, thus reducing daytime drowsiness.
+Although effective, this medication can have infrequent serious side effects such as nausea, bed-wetting and sleepwalking, and in excessive doses, can lead to impaired breathing, coma and death.
+Newer formulations of the oxybate compound include Xywav (calcium, magnesium, potassium, sodium oxybate) and Lumryz (once nightly formulation).

 As with other sleep disorders, changes to your lifestyle, diet and sleep habits can significantly reduce the symptoms associated with narcolepsy.
 In addition, your Wellstar sleep specialist may also suggest that you: